 The award was established in 2008 by the Texas A&M Section of the American Chemical Society and the Chemistry Department of Texas A&M University.
 The award is supported by an endowment from Ms. Elizabeth Scott in loving memory of her husband, the late Professor A.I.
 Scott.

 The Bayer Distinguished Lectureship at Texas A&M University was established in 2012, across the College of Engineering and College of Science, to allow for the attraction of speakers external from the United States, whose research programs focus broadly on the science and engineering of macromolecular systems.
 Effective September 1, 2015, Bayer MaterialScience separated from Bayer AG and officially adopted its new name - Covestro.
 Therefore, in 2015, this lectureship was renamed as the Covestro Distinguished Lectureship.
-Our Covestro Distinguished Lectureship committee is comprised of Professors Lei Fang (Chemistry), Jaime Grunlan (Mechanical Engineering), Jodie Lutkenhaus (Chemical Engineering) and Karen Wooley (Chemistry).
+Our Covestro Distinguished Lectureship committee is comprised of Professors Lei Fang (Chemistry), Jaime Grunlan (Mechanical Engineering), Jodie Lutkenhaus (Chemical Engineering), Svetlana Sukhishvili (Materials Science and Engineering) and Karen Wooley (Chemistry).

 Endowed by Abraham and Ruth Clearfield, the Clearfield Lectureship had its inaugural lecture in 2008.

 |2008||Allen Bard||UT, Austin|

 |2009||Hai-Lung Dai||Temple University|